interactive-sonification/sc3nb/README.md

 * sound synthesis experiment
 * audio applications in general such as games or GUI-enhancements
 * signal analysis and plotting
-* computer music and just in time music control
+* computer music and just-in-time music control
 * any usecase that the SuperCollider 3 language supports

 For more information and examples, please read the documentation.

 ## Installation

-**Disclaimer**: We are currently making sure that sc3nb can be uploaded to PyPI, until then clone the master branch and from inside the sc3nb directory install via
+**Disclaimer**: We are currently making sure that sc3nb can be uploaded to PyPI, until then - or if you prefer a manual installation - clone the master branch and from inside the sc3nb directory install via
 ```bash
 pip install -e .
 ```